havrydotdev/projectFilmsPrompts/README.md

-# projectFilms
+# projectFilmPrompts
-projectFilmsPrompts is js script that use prompts to get data about films that user watched.
+FilmPrompts is js project that use prompts to get data about films that user watched.
 At this version js uses console, so there is no usage of website page yet.
 I will develop this project in future and add new functions